hello-ccchen/ng-dashboard-widget/README.md

     }

     ```
-6. Modify the index.html, adding the `zone.min.js` needed to run angular, `webcomponents-bundle.js` and `custom-elements-es5-adapter.js`, and `polyfill.js` to make it cross browser compatible.
+6. Modify the index.html, adding the angular element tag (in this case the tag name is `external-custom-element`) and `zone.min.js` needed to run angular, `webcomponents-bundle.js` and `custom-elements-es5-adapter.js`, and `polyfill.js` to make it cross browser compatible.

     ```HTML
     <!doctype html>